-The ones in this guide are my personal favourites amongst the countless hikes I did while living in Tenerife for two months.
+The ones in this guide are my personal favourites amongst the countless hikes I did while living in Tenerife for the past year.

 I chose them because they’re the most scenic or unique hikes, with a good balance between difficulty and duration.
 Personally I don’t enjoy really long hikes with repetitive landscapes, which is why you won’t find any like that here.

 I hope you find this guide useful in planning your time and hikes in Tenerife!

 Looking for more Spain travel tips?
 Check out these guides!